Chocolat (2000 film): Plot

 Reynaud initially believes the fire was divine intervention until Serge confesses to starting it, saying he thought it was what Reynaud wanted.
-Horrified, Reynaud orders him to leave the village and not to come back.
+Horrified, Reynaud orders him to leave the village and never to return.

-With the return of the north wind, Vianne decides she cannot win against Reynaud, and decides to move on.
+With the return of the north wind, Vianne realizes she cannot win against Reynaud, and decides to move on.
 Anouk, now attached to the town, refuses to go, and during a scuffle, the urn containing Vianne's mother's ashes breaks, scattering them over the floor.
 While recovering the ashes, Vianne sees a group of her friends who have come to help out in her shop, and understands the positive influence she has had on their lives.
 She decides to stay.

 Despite shifting sentiment in the town, Reynaud remains staunch in his abstinence from chocolate.
 On the Saturday evening before Easter, Reynaud sees Caroline, to whom he is attracted, leaving the chocolaterie and is devastated.
 He breaks into the shop that night, smashing the special window display for the Easter festival.
 After a morsel of chocolate falls on his lip, he devours much of the chocolate in the window before collapsing in tears and falling asleep.
 The next morning, Vianne wakes him and gives him a drink to help him recover.
 Reynaud apologizes for his behavior.
 Père Henri, the town's young priest, gives a sermon emphasizing the importance of humanity over divinity.

 The narrator, a grown-up Anouk, reveals that the sermon and festival are a success.
 Reynaud and Caroline start a relationship half a year later.
 Josephine takes over Serge's café, renaming it Café Armande.
 The north wind returns, but this time Vianne throws her mother's ashes out into the wind.
-Anouk concludes the story: Roux returns in the summer to be with Vianne and Anouk.
+Roux returns in the summer to be with Vianne and Anouk.